ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 ---
 layout: post
-title:  "Academics"
+title:  "campus Groups"
 date:   2015-06-26 12:28:01
 categories: [jekyll, update, section]
-excerpt: "Whatever your immediate seniors may claim, your CG is one of the things that sticks onto your resume for the initial years.
-The authors of the guide would recommend that you keep an eye on it"
+excerpt: Whatever your immediate seniors may claim, your CG is one of the things that sticks onto your resume for the initial years.
 class: ch-img-3
 ---
 --------------------------------